Oxford takes centre stage as Philip Pullman's long-awaited novel is released

 The author, who lives in Cumnor, chose the Bodleian’s 17th century Convocation House for the launch of La Belle Sauvage, the first instalment in a new trilogy.

-Copies of La Belle Sauvage went on sale at midnight at Waterstones in Broad Street as fans gathered to buy copies for £20.
+Copies of La Belle Sauvage went on sale at midnight at Blackwell's and Waterstones in Broad Street, as fans gathered to buy copies for £20.

 The stories in The Book of Dust will feature characters from Mr Pullman’s renowned His Dark Materials trilogy, including Lyra Belacqua, this time appearing as a baby.